py-why/EconML/doc/spec/federated_learning.rst

 you should train your individual estimators separately and then pass the already trained models to the :class:`.FederatedEstimator` initializer.
 The :class:`.FederatedEstimator` will then aggregate the individual estimators into a single model.

+Note that because there is a memory overhead to using federated learning, each estimator must opt-in to it by setting `enable_federation` to `True`.

 Example Usage
 ~~~~~~~~~~~~~